Azure/aad-pod-identity/test/e2e/README.md

 # E2E Testing

-End-to-end (e2e) testing is used to test whether the flow of the AAD pod identity is behaving as designed from start to finish.
+End-to-end (e2e) testing is used to test whether the modules of AAD pod identity is behaving as designed as a group.

 ## Get Started

-To run the e2e tests locally, a running k8s created through acs-engine or Azure Kubernetes Service (AKS) is required.
-If the client ID of the service principal is unknown, for AKS, you can refer to [here](https://github.com/Azure/aad-pod-identity#providing-required-permissions-for-mic).
-For acs-engine, search for the `servicePrincipalProfile` field in `apimodel.json` under the deployment folder.
+To run the e2e tests in a given Azure subscription, a running Kubernetes cluster created through acs-engine or Azure Kubernetes Service (AKS) is required.
+To collect the cluster's service principal credential, for AKS, you can refer to [here](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal).
+For acs-engine, if you have an existing cluster, search for the `servicePrincipalProfile` field in `apimodel.json` under the deployment folder.
+Otherwise, refer to [here](https://github.com/Azure/acs-engine/blob/master/docs/serviceprincipal.md).

 Execute the following commands to run the e2e tests: